 Below are some tips which help you avoid dehydration and keep further complications at bay.

-1. Drink Water Constantly, Not Occasionally
+1. Drink Water Consistently, Not Occasionally

 It goes without saying that the best way to prevent dehydration is by drinking enough water.
 Depending on the gender and metabolism, a person needs to drink about 8–12 glasses of water every day.
 This equates to 1.8–3 liters of water.

-2. Dress Up According To The Weather
+2. Clothe Yourself According To The Weather

 Too cold or too hot temperatures affect the fluid levels in your body.
 In summers, the heat waves resulting in sweating are one of the common reasons why you feel thirsty often.
 Moisture loss due to dry air and frequent urination lead to dehydration during winters.

 Choose your clothing to suit the weather.
 Summers ask for lighter colors which do not absorb radiation and a fabric such as cotton, that lets your skin breathe.
-Knitted and thickly woven cloths are the best bet during winters, to stay warm and avoid the ill-effects of cold weather take over you.
+Knitted and thickly woven cloths are the best bet during winters, to stay warm and avoid the ill-effects of cold weather

-3. Avoid Diuretics
+3. Avoid Diuretics Like Coffee And Alcohol

 Alcohol and caffeine are the two common diuretics one is exposed to.
 They work by increasing the frequency of urination in the body leading to dehydration.
 For every cup of coffee you drink, you need to drink a cup and half of water to compensate for the diuretic effect.